mwarman/nestjs-playground/docs/devops-guide.md

 ### Deploy to DEV Workflow (`deploy-dev.yml`)

-- **Purpose:** Automatically deploys the application to the development environment on AWS, including infrastructure provisioning, application building, and container deployment.
+- **Purpose:** Automatically builds, tags with semver, pushes the Docker image to ECR, and deploys the application to the development environment on AWS, including infrastructure provisioning and container deployment.
 - **Triggers:**
   - Manual: Via GitHub Actions UI with optional force bootstrap parameter
 - **Prerequisites:**